thijsvanloef/starnet-docker/README.md

 Docker allows you to use Starnet++ without installing it.
 All the files and dependancies you need are already present in the container and will not require installation.

+## Batch processing

 This Docker container also allows batch processing of images, meaning if you put multiple files in the input folder, it will sequentially process your .TIFF files.

-I am currently still working on enableling parallel image processing making the overall process take less time.
+There is also the option of running the process in parallel, which means that it will try to process all the images at the same time, this might result into heavy CPU/GPU usage.

+### Sequentially

+By default the images will be processed sequentually, meaning it will process and image and move on the the next one if the processing of that image is done.

+This will result in less CPU usage but the CPU usage will heavily fluctuate and can take a longer time to process if you are batch processing images.

+#### Sequentual Test results

+Limited testing was performed during the development of the image.

+- Number of files: 10
+- Bits per sample: 16
+- Samples per pixel: 3
+- Height: 712
+- Width: 1048

+Results:

+- Total processing time: 160 - 170 seconds
+- CPU: heavy CPU fluctuations
+- CPU LOAD: 95% max

+### Parallel

+By default the images will be processed sequentually, but you have the option to process the images in parallel meaning that the container will try to process all image at once.

+This will result in more sustained CPU usage, but will take less time for it to process all files.

+#### Parallel Test results

+Limited testing was performed during the development of the image.

+- Number of files: 10
+- Bits per sample: 16
+- Samples per pixel: 3
+- Height: 712
+- Width: 1048

+Results:

+- Total processing time: 130 - 140 seconds
+- CPU: no CPU fluctuations
+- CPU LOAD: 100%

 ## How to use

 First create 2 folders:

-* **input**: an "input" folder in which you have the `.tif` files you wish to use.
+- **input**: an "input" folder in which you have the `.tif` files you wish to use.
-* **output**: an "output" folder which the processed `.tif` files will be output.
+- **output**: an "output" folder which the processed `.tif` files will be output.

 After creating the folders you can use this image using Docker run.